-- (a) Payment of leave entitlements is based on the employee's rate of pay at the date of separation from Council and includes: - (i) Annual Leave owing, including pro-rata leave - (ii) pro-rata Long Service Leave for officers who have worked for at least one year, on a basis of 1.3 weeks for each year of continuous service and a proportionate amount for an incomplete year of service. - (b) Entitlements are considered according to periods of unpaid leave and the effect these have on an employee's leave.
+- Payment of leave entitlements is based on the employee's rate of pay at the date of separation from Council and includes: - (a) Annual Leave owing, including pro-rata leave - (b) pro-rata Long Service Leave for employees who have worked for at least one year, on a basis of 1.3 weeks for each year of continuous service and a proportionate amount for an incomplete year of service. - (ii) Entitlements are considered according to periods of unpaid leave and the effect these have on an employee's leave.